Managing Pending AP Assets

 Device.

-A toast notification is displayed indicating that the update on the selected APs was successful.
+A toast notification is displayed, indicating that the update to the selected APs was successful.

 - (Optional) Select a single restricted AP and click Unrestrict from MSP to allow the device to be claimed by another tenant.